What is MRP - More Importantly, Will It Grow Your Business?

 As a result of this trend of speciality manufacturer, it has made a lot more sense for MRP to also incorporate e-commerce more directly into their systems.

 Cloud-based systems allow for inventory integration with Shopify or other e-commerce platforms, so that sales become part of the entire system.

-Which is why in some ways MRP is becoming a bit of a vague and redundant term with new innovations such as Smart Workshop Software leading the way.
+Which is why in some ways MRP is becoming a bit of a vague and redundant term with new innovations such as Smart Manufacturing Software leading the way.

 The limits are being tested.